 Tabcorp, the Australian totalisator board, has long argued that the differing tax rates represents an unfair competitive advantage for the online sector.

-In addition to the increase, there is also plans to broaden the betting tax to include free and bonus bets as well as increasing the proportion of betting tax revenue that goes directly to the racing industry from 35% to 80%.
+In addition to the increase, there are also plans to broaden the betting tax to include free and bonus bets as well as increasing the proportion of betting tax revenue that goes directly to the racing industry from 35% to 80%.

-Adam Rytenskild, Tabcorp chief executive officer, said: “On a relative basis, TAB currently pays double the fees to the local racing industries compared to other wagering operators.”
+Adam Rytenskild, Tabcorp chief executive officer, said: “On a relative basis, TAB currently pays double the fees to the local racing industries compared to other wagering operators.

 “Going forward we will all pay the same in Queensland.
 I commend the Queensland government for delivering fair and much-needed reforms that bring the wagering market into line with the modern economy.”